OPC Team

 Assistant People’s Counsel: Ryan M. Hsu

-Ryan Hsu works to represent the ratepayers of Maryland on issues such as EmPOWER marketing, community solar, and the Inflation Reduction Act.
+Ryan Hsu works to represent the ratepayers of Maryland on issues such as STRIDE, utility accounting, gas utility infrastructure spending, and the tracking of utility rates.
 Ryan earned his Juris Doctor from Georgetown University Law Center and is a member of the Maryland Bar.
 Prior to law school, Ryan was an honors paralegal at the Federal Trade Commission, primarily working on IT security audits and policies.
 He also worked as a software tester for Epic Systems, a healthcare software company that supplies the electronic medical record software for most of the United States.
 Ryan has a bachelor’s degree from the University of Virginia with a double major in Political Philosophy, Policy, and Law; and Economics.

 Director of Consumer Assistance: Brandi Nieland